YuVoNova/deterministic-roulette/README.md

 # Roulette Game Case Study

 This project is a case study for Joker Games, prepared by Yusuf Metindoğan.
-The objective is to develop a 3D deterministic roulette prototype in Unity that demonstrates a modular coding structure designed for ease of maintenance and unit testing using Unity's TestRunner.
+The objective is to develop a 3D deterministic roulette prototype in Unity that demonstrates a modular coding structure designed for ease of maintenance and testing.

+## Instructions
+The application launches from the InitScene, which functions as a bootstrapper.
+This scene initializes all the necessary modules and sets up the game environment.
+Please refer to the images below for detailed instructions on how to interact with the application.

-## Unity Packages Used
+## Unity Registry Packages Used
 - ProBuilder
 - 2D Sprite Editor